ZeusLN/zeus/README.md

 ## Release + Commit Verification

 All releases and all maintainer commits as of October 20, 2021 are signed by key `AAC48DE8AB8DEE84` (zeusln@tutanota.com).
-The key can be found [in this repo](https://github.com/ZeusLN/zeus/blob/master/PGP.txt) and [on the ZeusLN.app website](https://zeusln.com/PGP.txt).
+The key can be found [in this repo](https://github.com/ZeusLN/zeus/blob/master/PGP.txt) and [on the ZeusLN.com website](https://zeusln.com/PGP.txt).

 ### Past Keys